 If you are traveling in Chiang Mai for a short period you will want to stay in the Old Town.
 This is a square-shaped area surrounded by a brick wall and a moat.
 When you stay here you will be amongst all the action and never far from a delicious meal and a cheap beer.
 There are plenty of night markets both within the old city and on the outskirts.

-If you are a digital nomads or simply are staying in Chiang Mai for a long period as you enjoy the slower pace you will wnat to stay in the Nimman area.
-Here are where you will find the majoirty of long term travelers living in Chiang Mai.
+If you are a digital nomad or simply are staying in Chiang Mai for a long period as you enjoy the slower pace you will want to stay in the Nimman area.
+Here are where you will find the majority of long-term travelers living in Chiang Mai.
 There are some amazing coworking spaces here as well as plenty more hostels to choose from.

 There is such a wide variety of hostels in Chiang Mai, it’ll be pretty hard to find one which doesn’t fit all your needs.
 Booking a hostel with free breakfast and water will help save a little bit extra each day.
 Some hostels even include free coffee and tea!